hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 2. I finally figured out the triple tap to toggle silent mode.
 (I still want some way to easily and quickly hide the monitor briefly and bring it back where it last was). note:silent mode is a full resets for almost all apps, even the map is fully reset losing your last location which is why you should often save the location you want to go to.
 The only think that doesn't seem fully reset is your notes: if you werre on note 3/4 after re-activation you are still on the same note.

+## May 2nd
+1. Getting much better with the buttons.
+Can consistently triple tap for silent and activated mode.
+2. Would really like a hide-screen mode not full silent.
+The hide screen mode would just hide the screen but not turn anything off.
+Very important for driving or riding to shut off the screen at an intersection if things start to get tricky and you want to fully concentrate, but if you put

 # media